Tracht/CV-2020/README.md

 ## Summary
 ### Engineering journey 🚀
-I wasn’t always a developer.
-I decided to make the switch because I not only like seeing what I've created, but I like building beautiful UI!
-While I trained as a fullstack developer, I am a bit more of a creative type I lean towards the front-end.
+I wasn’t always a web developer.
+Prior to my career change I worked in the commercial side of healthcare in client-facing roles.
+I thought it would be more interesting to do both and bring my commercial experience into the product development process.
+Having worked with product teams and clients I have seen firsthand the importance of cross-departmental communication and expectations management in software development and product delivery.

 ### Life before engineering 👩‍⚕️
 Prior to my career change I worked in healthcare in client-facing roles that were high-paced, demanding, but also really rewarding.